 Oral rehydration therapy

-Liquids such as plain water, sodas, apple juice or chicken broth do not represent viable alternatives to oral rehydration therapy due to their hyperosmolarity and inability to adequately replace sodium, potassium and bicarbonate.
-In addition, these fluids (particularly water and apple juice) can result in hyponatremia.
+Liquids such as plain water, sodas, apple juice, or chicken broth do not represent viable alternatives to oral rehydration therapy due to their hyperosmolarity and inability to adequately replace sodium, potassium, and bicarbonate.
+In addition, these fluids, particularly water and apple juice, can result in hyponatremia.

 Probiotics and other drugs

 Probiotics have shown certain benefits in modulating the immune response against foreign antigens in children with rotaviral gastroenteritis, but also other types of diarrheal illnesses.
-Well-controlled clinical trials have shown that probiotics such as Lactobacillus rhamnosus GG, Lactobacillus casei, Lactobacillus reuteri and Saccharomyces boulardii can be used for that purpose.
+Well-controlled clinical trials have shown that probiotics such as Lactobacillus rhamnosus GG, Lactobacillus casei, Lactobacillus reuteri, and Saccharomyces boulardii can be used for that purpose.

-Antidiarrheal medications should not be given to children with acute rotaviral gastroenteritis since they can delay the elimination of virus from the intestines.
-Racecadotril (acetorphan), an antisecretory drug that inhibits intestinal enkephalinase without slowing intestinal transit, has shown effective in reducing stool output and duration of diarrhea in rotavirus infections.
+Antidiarrheal medications should not be given to children with acute rotaviral gastroenteritis since they can delay the elimination of the virus from the intestines.
+Racecadotril (acetorphan), an antisecretory drug that inhibits intestinal enkephalinase without slowing intestinal transit, has shown efficacy in reducing stool output and duration of diarrhea in rotavirus infections.